Birkhoff strata of Sato Grassmannian and algebraic curves: Big cell . Families of normal rational (Veronese) curves

-for the structure coefficients $C^l_{jk}$.
-So, at fixed $H^j_k$, the span of $\{p_0(z),p_1(z),p_2(z),\dots \}$, i.e. the point of the big cell is an infinite-dimensional associative commutative algebra with the structure constants (\ref{bigcellstructcoeff}).
-The subset $W_{\varnothing}$ is a family of such algebras. $\square$ In a different context the formulae (\ref{bigcellalg})-(\ref{bigcelass}) have appeared first in the paper \cite{KM} devoted to the coisotropic deformations of associative algebras.
+In a different context the formulae (\ref{bigcellalg})-(\ref{bigcelass}) have appeared first in the paper \cite{KM} devoted to the coisotropic deformations of associative algebras.
 In the rest of the paper we will refer to the conditions (\ref{bigcell0coeff}) and (\ref{bigcellsercoeff}) and similar one as the associativity conditions.

-Algebra $A_{\Sigma_0}$ at fixed $H^j_k$ described above is the polynomial algebra $\mathbb{C}[p_1]$ in the basis of Fa\`a di Bruno polynomials \cite{KM}.
-Indeed, it is easy to see that the relations (\ref{bigcellalg}) and (\ref{bigcellstructcoeff}) are equivalent to the following
+Algebra $A_{\Sigma_0}$ at fixed $H^j_k$ described above is the polynomial algebra $\mathbb{C}[p_1]$ in the basis of Fa\`a di Bruno polynomials \cite {KM}.
+Indeed, it is easy to see that the relations (\ref{bigcellalg}) and ( \ref{bigcellstructcoeff}) are equivalent to the following

 where $u_{nk}$ are certain polynomials of $H^1_m$, $m=1,2,\dots,n-1$.
 The polynomials in the r.h.s. of (\ref{bigcellcurr}) have been called Fa\`a di Bruno polynomials in \cite{KM}.

-The pointwise constraints (\ref{bigcellalg}) and (\ref{bigcellcurr}) for the basis elements $p_i(z)$ have simple geometrical interpretation.
-Indeed, if one treats $p_1(z),p_2(z),p_3(z),\dots$, for given $H^i_k$ and variable $z$, as the local affine coordinates, then the conditions (\ref{bigcellalg}) become the constraints on coordinates $p_1,p_2,p_3,\dots$ of the form
+The pointwise constraints (\ref{bigcellalg}) and (\ref{bigcellcurr}) for the basis elements $p_{i}(z)$ have simple geometrical interpretation.
+Indeed, if one treats $p_{1}(z),p_{2}(z),p_{3}(z),\dots $, for given $H_{k}^{i}$ and variable $z$, as the local affine coordinates, then the conditions (\ref {bigcellalg}) become the constraints on coordinates $p_{1},p_{2},p_{3},\dots $ of the form

-These relations define an algebraic variety for the fixed $H^j_k$.
-So, under the constraint (\ref{bigcellconstrcoord}) one has an algebraic variety at each point of $W_\varnothing$.
-Varying $H^j_k$, one gets $W_\varnothing$, and thus we have \begin{prop} The big cell $\Sigma_\varnothing$ contains an infinite family $\Gamma_\infty$ of algebraic varieties which are intersections of the quadrics
+These relations define an algebraic variety for the fixed $H_{k}^{j}$.
+So, under the constraint (\ref{bigcellconstrcoord}) one has an algebraic variety at each fiber of $TB_{W_{\varnothing }}$.
+Varying $H_{k}^{j}$, one gets